 Let’s see the application of the essential option in the case of our dataset.

-Firstly, select the “delivery date” from the heading in the Sort by option.
+- Thirdly, select the Delivery Date from the heading in the Sort by

-As we want to sort time also, we have to append the desired heading.
-For this, click on the +Add Level box.
-Later, specify the “delivery time” as heading and Smallest to Largest as Order.
+- As we want to sort time also, we have to append the desired heading.
+For this, click on the +Add Level Later, specify the Delivery Time as heading and Smallest to Largest as Order.

-Just insert the following formula in the Excel formula bar and press Enter.
+- Just insert the following formula in the E5 cell and press Enter.

 You may be surprised how it is possible to add dates and time concurrently.